Jake-Pullen/data_pipeline_for_YNAB/docs/dataflow.md

 ## Processed Archive

 The Processed Archive is the data after it has been processed and stored in the base tables.
 It is the raw json files in the `data/processed/` directory with a folder for each entity and file for each load that has been processed.

+## Visualisation datasets

+When preparing the data for visualisation, we create dataframes in memory that are used to create the visualisations.
+These are not stored on disk.